hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   with no generic scalar or Spatz Mul path.
 The compiler test checks all LUT entries against TFLite fixed-point arithmetic; focused E2E matches all 74 output bytes against TFLite `BUILTIN_REF` at 79,417 ns.
+- The final compact plane-axis Concat writes `[1,2,L]`, `[1,2,L]`, and `[1,80,L]` directly from internal TCDM tensors to consecutive public L2 output offsets with three DMA1D commands.
+It does not allocate the 84xL output in TCDM.
+The structural block test uses 2+3+5 planes at arbitrary `L=37` and checks all three byte counts, regions, direction, and destination offsets.
 - Runtime `.text` must be rechecked after every runtime increment.
 Trusted V2-only firmware currently reports 24,260 bytes, leaving 8,508 bytes of ITCM margin.